iskander-akhmetov/Revisiting-Arabic-morphology-A-computational-based-approach-to-stemming-and-root-character-permutat/README.md

-# Revisiting-Arabic-morphology-A-computational-based-approach-to-stemming-and-root-character-permutat
+# Revisiting Arabic Morphology: A Machine-Learning approach to stemming and root character permutations with a publicly available implementation
-Revisiting Arabic morphology: A computational-based approach to stemming and root character permutations
+The article submitted